elementary-Inc/blog/_posts/2019-11-01-updates-for-october-2019.md

 ![Non-curated warning](https://user-images.githubusercontent.com/611168/67596163-572e1800-f725-11e9-927b-24d23536cfa7.png)

+On app listings, we've added a loading animation to screenshots, plus added new forward/back navigation buttons on hover in case the little dots were too hard to hit.

+This release also adds the ability to browse and uninstall apps while not connected to the Internet, with a new network infobar that appears and directs you to your networking settings if you're offline.

-We've also cleaned up and refactored a _ton_ of code in AppCenter, bringing massive performance improvements and numerous layout fixes.
+Lastly, we've also cleaned up and refactored a _ton_ of code in AppCenter, bringing massive performance improvements and numerous layout fixes.
 Paired with a newer version of PackageKit, AppCenter performs more actions in parallel.
-As a result, it's about 10× faster for certain operations like showing featured apps on the home page.
+As a result, it's **about 10× faster** for certain operations like showing featured apps on the home page.

 ### Calendar: Iconography & Recurring Events